sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 ```

-Scanning well known ports gives me something to start with, the attack surface is limited to port 80 running a PHP application and SSH service.
+Scanning well known ports gives me something to start with, the attack surface is limited to port 80 running a PHP application and port 22 with SSH service.
 Let's go ahead and take a look at the application.

 In the meantime, let's also look for common PHP files using wfuzz.
-This is much faster than using dirbuster in my opinion.
+This is much faster than using dirbuster IMO.

 ```sh
 wfuzz -c --hc 404 -z file,/tmp/SecLists/Discovery/Web-Content/Common-PHP-Filenames.txt -u http://192.168.1.21/FUZZ.php -t 500
 ```

-Sweet! it's a login page.
+Sweet! it's the login page we saw in the screenshots.

 ![login_page](assets/Vulnhub-walkthrough-safeharbor1/Vulnhub-walkthrough-safeharbor1_1.png)

+**SQL Injection:**

 Let's quickly try some SQL injections on the login form fields: